50+ Fun activities to do at home

 - Do a crossword

-Gyms may be closed but there are lots of ways to get our body moving at home.
+There are lots of ways to get our body moving at home.

 - Do at home yoga or other exercise classes (YouTube videos and many organisations now creating free online content e.g. Yoga with Adriene, FitOn app)